swiss6th/homebridge-almond/readme.md

   ]
 ```

-Optionally, you can skip individual devices by their Almond device ID, or request that a certain device be setup as a HomeKit Outlet rather than a Switch:
+Optionally, you can skip individual devices by their Almond device ID, or request that a certain Almond device be setup as a particular HomeKit type:

 ```javascript
   "platforms": [